billba/prague/samples/alarmbot/README.md

 A sample [Prague](http://github.com/billba/prague) browser-based bot featuring the classic alarmbot.
 A good comparison with BotBuilder v3

+Note: this sample does not actually set any alarms :-)

 # How to use

 1. clone the entire Prague, if you haven't already